observablehq/framework/examples/loader-duckdb/src/index.md

 # DuckDB data loader

-Here’s a bash data loader that uses curl to download a CSV file from Eurostat (the data portal from the statistical office of the European Union), then calls [DuckDB](https://duckdb.org/) to filter it and saves the result as [Apache Parquet](https://observablehq.com/framework/lib/arrow#apache-parquet).
+Here’s a shell script data loader that uses curl to download a CSV file, then uses the [DuckDB CLI](https://duckdb.org/docs/api/cli/overview.html) to filter it, and finally outputs the result as [Apache Parquet](https://observablehq.com/framework/lib/arrow#apache-parquet).

-The example illustrates the technique with statistics about education to modern foreign languages across Europe ([educ_uoe_lang01](https://ec.europa.eu/eurostat/databrowser/view/educ_uoe_lang01/default/table?lang=en&category=educ.educ_lang.educ_uoe_lang)).
+The example data is statistics about the education of modern foreign languages ([educ_uoe_lang01](https://ec.europa.eu/eurostat/databrowser/view/educ_uoe_lang01/default/table?lang=en&category=educ.educ_lang.educ_uoe_lang)) from Eurostat, the data portal of the statistical office of the European Union.

 The data loader lives in [`src/educ_uoe_lang01.parquet.sh`](./src/educ_uoe_lang01.parquet.sh).